 Best hotels in Costa Teguise for Christmas in Lanzarote:

-For a laidback Christmas, Playa Blanca is an excellent resort with a lovely beach and backdrop of stunning volcanic mountains.
+For a laidback Christmas, Playa Blanca is one of the best beaches in Lanzarote and an excellent resort with a lovely beach and backdrop of stunning volcanic mountains.
 Here you’ll find sun-drenched whitewash villas and hotels – the perfect place to unwind!
 The clear waters mean Playa Blanca is also a great spot for sailing, snorkelling and scuba diving too.

 Best hotels in Playa Blanca for Christmas in Lanzarote: